videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 #### `2.2 Mirror Local Video View`

-If you wish to show the mirror view of the local participant, you can apply the transformation style to the participant's view.
+If you want to display the mirror view of the local participant, you can apply the transformation style to the participant's view.

 ```js
 const ParticipantView = ({ participantId }) => {